ADC API Limits and Thresholds#

 It is expected that the number of repertoires in a data repository will never become so large such that queries become computationally expensive.
 A data repository might have thousands of repertoires across hundreds of studies, yet such numbers are easily handled by databases.
 Based upon this, the ADC API does not place limits on the repertoire endpoint for the fields that can be queried or the operators that can be used.

-Unlike repertoire data, data repositories are expected to store billions of rearrangement records, where performing “simple” queries can quickly become computationally expensive.
+Unlike repertoire data, data repositories are expected to store billions of other records (e.g. Rearrangement, CellExpression, Clone, Cell), where performing “simple” queries can quickly become computationally expensive.
 Data repositories are encouraged to optimize their databases for performance.
 Therefore, based upon a set of query use cases provided by immunology experts, a minimal set of required fields was defined that can be queried.
 These required fields are described in the following Table.
 The fields also have the AIRR extension property adc-query-support: true in the AIRR Schema.

 Field(s)